holon-platform/holon-core/README.md

 See the platform [documentation](https://holon-platform.com/docs/current/reference) for detailed information about platform architecture and projects setup.

+### Build from sources

+You can build the sources using Maven (version 3.3.x or above is recommended) like this:

+`mvn clean install`

 ## Getting help

 * Check the [platform documentation](https://holon-platform.com/docs/current/reference) or the specific [module documentation](https://holon-platform.com/docs/current/reference/holon-core.html).